mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-timestamps.md

 ## Timezones

 The engine is opinionated to run in UTC - all instances where the system time is requested, UTC is used.

+## Precision

+INTERVALs are maintained internally with a millisecond precision.

+TIMESTAMPs are maintained internally with a nanosecond precision.

+DATEs are maintained internally with a day precision.